janelia-flyem/buildem/README.md

 FlyEM Build System
 ==================

 The [flyem-build](https://github.com/janelia-flyem/flyem-build) repo is a modular CMake-based system that leverages [CMake's ExternalProject](http://www.kitware.com/media/html/BuildingExternalProjectsWithCMake2.8.html) to simplify and automate a complex build process.
+Its goal is to allow *simple*, *modular* specification of software dependencies and automate the download/patch/configure/build/install process.

 Previously, each software dependency was installed by manually downloading packages, either via yum/apt-get in sudo mode or by compiling source tarballs.
 Target executables and libraries were symbolically linked or copied to standard locations.
 While this process allowed great latitude in reusing software already available on computers, it has a number of issues: